The NaNoWriMo Classroom

 Picture

-But here's the best motivation of all!
-Students may publish their novels through Blurb.com, which means their books can be sold on Amazon!
+But possibly the best motivation of all is that students may publish their novels through Blurb.com, which means their books can be sold on Amazon!
 Now that's a sweet motivation, don't you think?

 Picture